Principal investigator

 Devin Seka is a postdoctoral scholar in the Gupta lab and started at OHSU in August of 2024.
 He received a bachelor’s degree in biochemistry from Chatham University in Pittsburgh PA, prior to earning his PhD from the University of Arizona.
 During his time at U of A, Devin conducted research in the Tomasiak Lab, focusing on human and fungal membrane protein complexes, with an emphasis on protein structure and function.
 His expertise includes cell-based experiments, biochemical techniques, and structural analysis via cryogenic sample electron microscopy (CryoEM).
 At OHSU, Devin is currently investigating peroxisome formation and dysfunction.

-Murdock Scholar intern, A.S.
+Murdock Scholar

-Vania Hernandez is a Murdock Scholar interning in the Gupta Lab.
+Vania Hernandez is a Murdock Scholar interning in the Gupta Lab (2025-2026).
 She is a student at Linfield University, majoring in Biochemistry and Molecular Biology with a minor in Physics.
 Through her academic training, she has developed a strong interest in biomedical sciences, particularly the molecular biology of pathological mechanisms in disease, with a focus on the potential role of biomarkers in diagnosis.

 CBP-SURP Student